 From the outset, the nature of this work has been clear.
-Prescriptions for nurturing truth and authenticity must fall within the realm of the social-organizational.
-After all, it must be admitted, nurturing honesty in any particular ‘you’ or ‘me’ would certainly be disadvantageous for anyone whose environment did not mutually support such disclosure.
-Therefore, for this work to have value whatsoever, it must quest beyond mere self-help prescriptions in order to deliver something resembling prescriptions for social reform.
+Prescriptions for nurturing truth and authenticity must fall within the realm of the economic reform.
+After all, it must be admitted, nurturing honesty in any particular you or me would certainly be disadvantageous for anyone whose environment did not mutually support such disclosure.
+Therefore, for this work to have value whatsoever, it must quest beyond mere self-help prescriptions in order to deliver something resembling prescriptions for economic reform.
 And yet, at the same time, we should also expect that those who have studied in the disciplines of behavioral psychology and group psychology to have learned a great deal about authenticity.
-After all, it is here that we find empirical investigations into that ‘art of attunement to our condition’ announced in the previous article — an ‘art’ which seeks an attunement for authenticity.
+After all, it is here that we find empirical investigations into that “art of attunement to our condition” announced in the previous article — an art which seeks an attunement for authenticity.
 Therefore, we proceed into this research.
 And we do so vigilant to the dangers which lay in demystifying and capturing the creative self-authoring human spirit into a prison of definitive language.
-We will use this research to draw out the primordial actio, αληθευειν (alētheuein, ‘to adhere to the unconcealed disclosive in the saying that lets appear’) — in turn, this actio will then guide our prescriptions for social reform in the emerging human project.
+We will use this research to draw out the primordial actio, αληθευειν (alētheuein, ‘to adhere to the unconcealed disclosive in the saying that lets appear’) — in turn, this actio will then guide our prescriptions for economic reform for the emerging human project.

-In an unpublished report, Open to Participate, the already mentioned generalist intellectual Bonnitta Roy reports on her experience from a business venture taking up exactly this ‘art of attunement’.
+In an unpublished report, Open to Participate, the already mentioned generalist intellectual Bonnitta Roy reports on her experience from a business venture taking up exactly this “art of attunement”.
 Of particular interest is the descriptions which follow from the observation of subjects under the demands of group dynamics — those demands of servicing interpersonal needs and social expectations — dynamics which pose an obstacle to inward reflection.
-We proceed further with this report, even if in the end we wish to reach something of an organic and ecstatic authorship beyond sterile facilitator-driven environments.
+We proceed further with this report, even if in the end we wish to reach something of an organic and ecstatic authenticity beyond sterile facilitator-driven environments.

 “Artists and geniuses across the ages have reported this feature of creative flow — where insight and inspiration seem to come to one’s self from some other place, but what is required of the person is to build the capacity to receive and presence it, in feeling, speech and action.”

 The question of the epistemological metaphysical subject (including subjectivity and intersubjective transcendence) is a question that, perhaps quite unexpectedly, can be traced to the priority of man over animal — a priority which began with the Ancient Greek interpretation of the human condition.
 The Ancient Greeks believed that before the world was wholly in being, it was merely the realm of natural needs.
 Animals, for example, orient themselves through perception.
 They seem to have a kind of φρoνησις (phronēsis, ‘practical wisdom’).
 Yet, while animals make sounds φρoνη (phonē) that coordinate action, they do not speak or have a notion of the whole.
 Only through λογος does the world come into being.
-This is what Heidegger means when he says that human beings and the world ‘are’, but they are not quite ‘there’.
-Through the luminescence of λογος they are ‘da sein’ (being there).
+This is what Heidegger means when he says that human beings and the world are, but they are not quite there.
+Through the luminescence of λογος they are da sein (‘being there’).
 Speaking as uncovering or revealing αληθεια, according to Heidegger, always means for Aristotle speaking and revealing the world to other human beings.
 Man’s unique being is determined by λογος.
-The being of those having λογος then, for Aristotle, is a being-with-one-another, κοινωνια (koinonia, ‘communion’).
+The being of those having λογος then, for Aristotle, is a being with one another, κοινωνια (koinonia, ‘communion’).
 As the rational animal, man is thus the political animal.
-The preservation of our humanity as the ‘there’ of ‘being’ depends on our capacity for what Aristotle calls αληθευειν, ‘revealing, ‘or ‘uncovering’ in the economy of the πoλις (polis).
+The preservation of our humanity as the there of being depends on our capacity for what Aristotle calls αληθευειν (as ‘revealing’ or ‘uncovering’) in the economy of the πoλις (polis).
 This housing of αληθευειν in the economy of the πoλις is a principal displacement which, throughout the history of the modernization project, has found many homes.
 Many definitive edges have been given to the πoλις.
-In its widest sense, πoλις defines the economy of ‘mankind’—’the ‘human animal’, ‘humanity’.
-This definition demands itself the delineation of ‘my’ experience as tantamount to a ‘yours’, such that the designation ‘human’ has meaning.
-Hence the usefulness of concepts like ‘subjectivity’ to describe the condition of that experience.
+In its widest sense πoλις defines the economy of mankind — the human animal, humanity.
+This definition demands itself the delineation of my experience as tantamount to a yours, such that the designation human has meaning.
+Hence the usefulness of concepts like subjectivity to describe the condition of that experience.
 Intersubjectivity, then, extends that condition to others.
 From here we find ourselves with the problem of intersubjective transcendence.
-This housing of αληθευειν in the economy of the πoλις also leads to the objective position—that historical omniscient observer of anthropology and sociology.
+This housing of αληθευειν in the economy of the πoλις also leads to the objective position — that omniscient world observer of anthropology and sociology.

 It is only in this light that we can understand how countless students, following the lead of professor Hubert Dreyfus, have contemplated the question of whether or not animals or machine could have da sein as their way of being.
 This question is only possible within the Ancient Greek priority of the πoλις as the economical domain of λογος.
 It is today a question which can only be raised as an epistemological question — that is, from a disposition of doubt.
 However, if we forgo the human subjectification of the ‘event’ of ομοιωσις — that subjectification which sets man apart from animal, then we can be delivered to a purely phenomenological position.
 In returning αληθεια to the ‘objective domain’ — that of nature itself — we find that ομοιωσις manifests in the phenomena of the heard word or visual body movements and behavior, or it comes from phenomena altogether besides the human animal.
 Aληθευειν, then, is not an exclusively human comportment toward the phenomena of experience.
-Unlike the ‘sophological’, ‘technicological’, ‘phronological’, or ‘epistemological’, αληθευειν (as that ‘to truth’ which presences λογος) is the comportment of the world wholly.
+Unlike the sophological, technicological, phronological, or epistemological, αληθευειν (as that to truth which presences λογος) is the comportment of the world wholly.
 In as much, man and animal, together with machine, collapse onto each other.
-In such a collapse, what remains is that primordial harmony with nature—that ‘wheeling and dealing’ discourse which alone constitutes the ‘metaphysical subject’.
-This ‘wheeling and dealing’ refers to the ‘center’ (E. F. Schumacher) or ‘consciousness, intellectus archetypus, or transcendental ego’ (Hans-Georg Gadamer), or whatever other name we give to that ‘object’ to which every worldly object can be traced back.
-In as much, we must admit that the critique of mindfulness—that ‘art of attunement to our condition’—does not so much ruin the efforts of the researchers.
-Instead, recognizing that in contemplation there is no ‘subject’, no ‘object’ whatsoever, laying behind the fleeting phenomena of experience points us forward beyond the epistemologist’s tabula rasa—John Locke’s ‘white paper’—that contentless metaphysical subject which was prepared for by Plato and above all by Aristotle.
+In such a collapse, what remains is that primordial harmony with nature — that wheeling and dealing which alone constitutes the metaphysical subject.
+This discourse refers to the “center” (E. F. Schumacher) or “consciousness, intellectus archetypus, or transcendental ego” (Hans-Georg Gadamer), or whatever other name we give to that object to which every worldly object can be traced back.
+In as much, we must admit that the critique of mindfulness — that art of attunement to our condition — does not so much ruin the efforts of the researchers.
+Instead, recognizing that in contemplation there is no subject, no object whatsoever, laying behind the fleeting phenomena of experience points us forward beyond the epistemologist’s tabula rasa — John Locke’s “white paper” — that contentless metaphysical subject which was prepared for by Plato and above all by Aristotle.
 And while we can say that the Western appropriation of Eastern mindfulness manifested through the symptoms of industrialized life, we can also admit this was a coping as preparation.